MoscaDotTo/Winapp2/winapp2ool/modules/maintool/readme.md

 # [Log Management](#log-management)

-winapp2ool maintains an internal log (`gLog`) throughout its runtime, recording both diagnostic output and a record of operations performed.
+winapp2ool maintains an internal log throughout its runtime, recording both diagnostic output and a record of operations performed.
 The log grows over the course of a session.

 - **View Log** prints the current log to the console
 - **Save Log** writes the log to disk at the configured save target